stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 ## The Model

-The model class is initially fairly straight-forward (we will be adding more functionality as we go):
+Initially the model class is quite straight-forward (we will be adding more functionality as we go):

 ```java
 public class Model {